 Country that banned it: Numerous

-Indeed, Postal 2 was a game built to generate controversy as evidenced by the game's tagline: "banned in 13 countries".
-It featured urination, drug use, mutilation while taking shot at every religion and minority group on the planet, and that's just the stuff that we can mention here!
+Indeed, Postal 2 was a game built to generate controversy right from the off, as evidenced by the game's tagline: "banned in 13 countries".
+The game featured urination, drug use and mutilation, as well as taking shots at every religion and minority group on the planet - and that's just the stuff that we can mention here!